vuepress-theme-hope/vuepress-theme-hope/readme.md

 - Dark mode, allows you to switch manually or apply your color configuration automatically
 - Added PWA support and full-screen buttons to enhance immersion
 - Added more grammar to Markdown to enrich documents and blog writing
-- Add visitor statistics, author and date display for all pages
+- Add pageview statistics, author and date display for all pages
 - Add article comment function
 - Added icon support in multiple places
 - Allows to customize the footer of each article